GoldenJayz/GoldenJayz/README.md

   🖥️ I work at the IT Help Desk for my school and occasionally do programming commissions on the side

-  💼 I aspire to be a Business Major in college
+  💼 I want to start my own technology company

   🏆 My goal is to lead and collaborate with people
 </p>

-Also a piece of advice: ALWAYS HAVE A PROJECT DEADLINE
+Also a piece of advice: Seize the opportunity

 <h2 align="">Github stats :bar_chart:</h2>